 On the 27 August 2020, IASB completed its two-phase project on interest rate benchmark reform (IBOR reform) and issued amendments to address financial reporting issues when an existing interest rate benchmark is replaced with an alternative benchmark rate.
 The amendments introduce additional disclosure requirements and provide practical relief from certain requirements in IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16 with respect to contract modifications, hedge accounting and leases.

-The amendments will require the Company to account for a change in the basis for determining the contractual cash flows of a financial instrument measured using effective interest method that is required by IBOR reform by updating its effective interest rate.
-The Company expects no significant impact will arise as a result of applying the amendments to its financial instruments carried at amortised cost, FVTOCI or FVTPL that transition to alternative benchmark rates.
+The amendments require the Company to account for a change in the basis for determining the contractual cash flows of a financial instrument measured using effective interest method that is required by IBOR reform by updating its effective interest rate.